 The natural environment provides us with various types of meat, either from wild animals or grazing livestock.
 The classifications of meat often need to be clarified.
 Most people refer to the groups of meat as red meat and white meat using various criteria.

 For instance, some scientists categorize meat as red and white based on their myoglobin structure, mitochondrial densities, muscle fiber physiology, and lipid profile.
-Sometimes, they use the response to physiological change during postmortem metabolism or protein breakdown8.
+Sometimes, they use the response to physiological change during postmortem metabolism or protein breakdown7

 So, red meat includes beef, lamb, mutton, pork, venison, goat, and rabbit meat.
 White meat includes chicken, turkey, duck, and goose meat—however, more than these terms are needed for nutritional study.

-In nutritional studies, they use white meat and red meat to describe saturated and unsaturated fat content.
+In nutritional studies, they use white and red meat to describe saturated and unsaturated fat content.
 Here, nutritionists would consider poultry and turkey legs as white meat despite having different compositions from chicken and turkey breast.
 Also, veal meat would be white meat because of its low myoglobin structure.

 They refer to fish as white meat.
 However, some types of fish, like salmon and tuna, are red before cooking.
 Tuna turns paler after cooking, while salmon turns light pink.
 Despite salmon turning from red to pink, they don't label it as red meat.